bhagyashree213/DSA-Practice/README.md

 This program performs a right rotation on an array by one position.

-In a right rotation, the last element of the array is moved to the first position, while all other elements are shifted one position to the right.
+In a right rotation, the last element is moved to the first position.

 **File:** `24_RightRotateanArray.c`

 ### Example

-For an array:

 ```text
 10 20 30 40 50